SettleMint

 3. Review the command, organisation, target resource, and expected effect.

-4. Run the approved command with --format json when the action uses the shell.
+4. Run the approved command with --format json for shell-based operations.

 5. Inspect the target state again when the result is unclear.

-6. Store the DALP response, transaction reference, action record, or event output as evidence.
+6. Store the DALP response, transaction reference, operation record, or event output as evidence.

 # Inspect the current account and roles.